Diana Dors was born in Swindon, Wiltshire in 1931 with the unfortunate surname of Fluck (oh those rhyming slang jokes must have jarred).

 Other films followed and by the delicate age of 16, she was already under contract to the Rank Organisation, the largest film company in Britain at that time.

 Diana learned quickly.
-She turned up at the studio every day, even when she wasn’t filming, determined to miss no chance of learning the ropes from more experienced actresses.
+She turned up at the studio every day – even when she wasn’t filming – determined not to miss any chance of learning the ropes from more experienced actresses.

 Of her perfect 35-23-35 figure, she remarked: “What merchandise!
 And, boy, how it sells!”

 As actor Rod Steiger put it “she was swamped in an image”, yet her powerful personality tended to transcend the pigeon-holing – the viewer was always aware it was Dors on the screen and not a generic brittle blonde.

 Her best on-screen performance is widely considered to be her portrayal of a toxic murderess in the 1956 thriller, Yield to the Night, directed by J Lee Thompson.

 It was a role that actually required her to act and she was not afraid to strip away the outward markers of her sex appeal, to let her dark roots show beneath the platinum and play a makeup-less woman in bleak prison garb, teetering on the edge of annihilation.